Which Trane Air Conditioner is Right for You?

 While we're on the subject of quiet operation, it's worth noting that we always pair these variable speed ACs with one of Trane's variable speed furnaces, like the XC80.
 A variable speed furnace, also known as a "variable airflow" furnace, offers a range of fan speeds according to the need for air throughout your home.
 The result?
 You might not hear the system even though it's running.

-If you're used to the that thundering whoosh of air every time your AC kicks on, a variable speed furnace will shift your paradigm.
+If you're used to that thundering whoosh of air every time your AC kicks on, a variable speed furnace will shift your paradigm.

 Improve comfort and efficiency without breaking the bank